tata88k/lollipop/README.md

 # lollipop
-action in new and popular technology for android development.
+action in popular technology for android development.